knipknap/stocklist/README.md

 - Price to book value (P/BV) ratios less than 1.20
 - Must currently be paying dividends

-To check for one or more symbols for Benjamin Graham's 7 criteria:
+To check one or more symbols for Benjamin Graham's 7 criteria:

 ```
 ./stocklist.py graham AAPL LHA.DE